khulnasoft/startgpt/docs/docs/index.md

 # Welcome to OTTO Dev
-This fork of Startgpt.new (oTToDev) allows you to choose the LLM that you use for each prompt!
+This fork of Startgpt (oTToDev) allows you to choose the LLM that you use for each prompt!
 Currently, you can use OpenAI, Anthropic, Ollama, OpenRouter, Gemini, LMStudio, Mistral, xAI, HuggingFace, DeepSeek, or Groq models - and it is easily extended to use any other model supported by the Vercel AI SDK!
 See the instructions below for running this locally and extending it to include more models.

 Join the community for oTToDev!

 https://thinktank.ottomator.ai

-## Whats Startgpt.new
+## Whats Startgpt

-Startgpt.new is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
+Startgpt is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
 If you're here to build your own AI-powered web dev agent using the Startgpt open source codebase, [click here to get started!](./CONTRIBUTING.md)

-## What Makes Startgpt.new Different
+## What Makes Startgpt Different

 Claude, v0, etc are incredible- but you can't install packages, run backends, or edit code.
-That’s where Startgpt.new stands out:
+That’s where Startgpt stands out:

-- **Full-Stack in the Browser**: Startgpt.new integrates cutting-edge AI models with an in-browser development environment powered by **StackBlitz’s WebContainers**.
+- **Full-Stack in the Browser**: Startgpt integrates cutting-edge AI models with an in-browser development environment powered by **KhulnaSoft’s WebContainers**.
 This allows you to:
   - Install and run npm tools and libraries (like Vite, Next.js, and more)
   - Run Node.js servers
   - Interact with third-party APIs
   - Deploy to production from chat
   - Share your work via a URL

-- **AI with Environment Control**: Unlike traditional dev environments where the AI can only assist in code generation, Startgpt.new gives AI models **complete control** over the entire  environment including the filesystem, node server, package manager, terminal, and browser console.
+- **AI with Environment Control**: Unlike traditional dev environments where the AI can only assist in code generation, Startgpt gives AI models **complete control** over the entire  environment including the filesystem, node server, package manager, terminal, and browser console.
 This empowers AI agents to handle the whole app lifecycle—from creation to deployment.

-Whether you’re an experienced developer, a PM, or a designer, Startgpt.new allows you to easily build production-grade full-stack applications.
+Whether you’re an experienced developer, a PM, or a designer, Startgpt allows you to easily build production-grade full-stack applications.

 For developers interested in building their own AI-powered development tools with WebContainers, check out the open-source Startgpt codebase in this repo!